NoahMarconi/grant-contracts/QUESTIONS.md

   whether or not we can re-allocate funds between grantees, etc...

 Refunds:
-- [ ] Three refund operations:
+- [x] Three refund operations:
-  - [ ] 1.
+  - [x] 1.
 The grant does not reach the funding goal in time.
-    - [ ] any donor can withdraw
+    - [x] any donor can withdraw
     - [ ] bonus for auto-withdraw
-  - [ ] 2.
+  - [x] 2.
 The grant managers decides to refund the donors.
-  - [ ] 3.
-The grant reaches the funding goal, but funds are still remaining after
-     - [ ] a second expiration date
+  - [x] 3.
+The grant reaches the funding goal, but funds are still remaining after a second expiration date
    - [ ] kill expiration on the grant contract which freezes all future payouts
+  - [ ] !!!NOTE!!! auto triggered refunding halts previously approved but never claimed payouts.

 Stretch Goal:
 - [ ] can we outsource grantees / grant manager to a separate contract?